ethereum-optimism/community-hub/src/tutorial/README.md

 Congrats, you're ready to deploy an application to Optimistic Ethereum!
 It really is that easy.

-You can verify that everything went well by checking the two artifact directories (`artifacts` for use on the EVM and `artifacts-ovm` for use on the OVM) and the two cache directories (`cache` and `cache-ovm`) that should be generated whenever you run `yarn compile`.
+You can verify that everything went well by checking the two artifact directories (`artifacts` for use on the EVM and `artifacts-ovm` for the OVM) and the two cache directories (`cache` and `cache-ovm`) that should be generated whenever you run `yarn compile`.

 ::: tip Side-note on the Node.js scripts
 Secretly, we hid the logic for this quick command within your `package.json`.